 The List View: Check Your Planned Hours

-Sorting shifts allows you to sort the schedule's shifts in the way that's most comfortable for you to work with.
-You can choose between sorting them by time, job's name, or shift title.
+Sorting cell content allows you to sort the schedule's shifts in the way that's most comfortable for you to work with.
+You can choose between sorting them by time, job name, or shift title.
 For instance, if a user has a few jobs to get to throughout the day, you can sort them by time to easily organize them.

 Group By